Qavah/qavah/README.md

 # Qavah

-A transparent and feeless fundraising platform running on the carbon-negative [Celo](https://celo.org) blockchain
+Decentralized and free of charge crowdfunding platform running on [Celo](https://celo.org)

 ## Running the project locally